-Gordonstoun is one of the world’s best known public schools, although it is fair to say that this reputation is due in greater part to its educating British royals including Prince Philip and Charles, Prince of Wales as well as Zara Phillips.
+Gordonstoun is one of the world’s best known public schools, although it is fair to say that this reputation is due in greater part to its educating British royals including Prince Philip and King Charles III.

-The school is resolutely not driven by academic performance and compares better, if imperfectly, with Eton than with Winchester in its ethos.
-It openly recognizes the importance of “personality” in what it looks for in those seeking entrance to the school.
+The school is resolutely not driven by academic performance and openly recognises the importance of “personality” in what it looks for in those seeking entrance to the school.

 The school by UK public school standards is modern, although its 17th century grounds hides its relative youth.
 The Round Square curriculum reflects this youth, focusing on challenge, service, responsibility, and internationalism above, but not discounting, academics.